Psychological Concepts Of “The Other:”

 If an underlying assumption is that the unknown Other is suspect and to be feared, it can seem wise to keep a safe distance.
 At the same time, to accurately know where safety is we need to know where this unknown is and where it is not.
 Stereotypical tools help to quickly locate this danger.
 Unfortunately, putting distance between US and the Unknown prevents us from learning anything directly about the members of this group.
 As a result, the very distorted tools we use to identify danger become the only known characteristics of the Other.

 Perceptions of irreconcilable differences and adversity come from an inability to personally validate the other person’s experience.
 Sensitivity training is not so much for the purpose of simply discovering and squelching bad or politically incorrect habits in relating with others, but to allow us a 1st hand glimpse of our behavior on the receiving end — a personal experience of what it is like to be the objectified and estranged Other, and especially one we have created ourselves.
 Once this is truly achieved we naturally adapt our actions toward healthier, more compassionate treatment of others.
-There is obvious truth to clichés like “walk a mile in my shoes;” which is why they are clichés.
+There is obvious truth to a cliché like “walk a mile in my shoes;” which is why it is a cliché.

 Equally important, is to experience ourselves as valuable, good, and right, at the same time that someone quite different from us can be equally valuable, good, and right.
 The opportunity for both to be true and mutually inclusive, without the need to define our positive identity through contrast with a negative of the Other, frees us from a lie that says: “one of us must be wrong for the other to be right.”